Today I Learned (TIL)

 Check out the analysis in this post 👉🏽 https://vgel.me/posts/seahorse/

-A seahorse emoji was actually proposed to Unicode in 2018 but got rejected.
 Makes sense we'd all assume it exists though.
 Tons of ocean animals are emojis, so why not seahorses?
-The post digs into what's happening inside the model using this interpretability technique called logit lens (#todo: learn more about logit lens).
+The post above digs into what's happening inside the model using this interpretability technique called logit lens.
 The model builds up this internal concept of "seahorse + emoji" and genuinely believes it's about to output one.
 But when it hits the final layer that picks the actual token, there's no seahorse in the vocabulary.
 So it grabs the closest match, a tropical fish or horse, and outputs that.
 The AI doesn't realize it messed up until it sees its own wrong answer.
 Then some models catch themselves and backtrack, others just spiral into emoji hell.

 I tried this myself with both Claude and ChatGPT and it looks like they've mostly fixed this now.